Bachelor of Medicine & Surgery/MD, 1994:

 T cells act by targeting specific proteins (antigens) on other cells, using highly specialized molecular complexes, called T cell receptors (TCRs).
 Dr. Bleakley is advancing one strategy that manipulates donor T cell responses to a group of antigens called minor histocompatibility (H) antigens.
 She established a new technique for isolating and expanding minor H antigen-specific T cells, which is now used for discovering novel hematopoietic-restricted minor H antigens expressed on leukemia that can be exploited as targets for vaccination and adoptive immunotherapy.
 She and her laboratory have already identified and characterized five novel human minor H antigens.

-Dr. Bleakley’s lab is preparing for a clinical trial using minor H antigen specific T cells to treat recurrent leukemia after transplantation.
+Dr. Bleakley’s lab is conducting a clinical trial using minor H antigen specific T cells to treat recurrent leukemia after transplantation.
 For this first clinical trial, she chose as a target the ‘gold standard’ highly hematopoietic-restricted minor H antigen, HA-1.
-The lab members have isolated HA-1-specific T cells, sequenced their TCRs, cloned several HA-1 TCRs into lentiviral vectors and evaluated the function of HA-1 TCR transduced CD4+ and CD8+ T cells in preparation for a the TCR, gene modified-T cell immunotherapy trial.
+This T cell immunotherapy was developed in her lab, where the team isolated HA-1-specific T cells, sequenced their TCRs, cloned several HA-1 TCRs into lentiviral vectors and evaluated the function of HA-1 TCR transduced CD4+ and CD8+ T cells.

 Another strategy to prevent GVHD involves selectively removing GVHD-promoting T cells from hematopoietic stem cell grafts.
 An ongoing set of clinical trials was informed by laboratory studies which showed that a subset of allogeneic donor bone marrow (memory T cells, TM) could be purified and administered to produce immunity to a infections and tumor antigens, with little or no GVHD.
 The strategy involves removing another, potentially damaging subset of T cells (CD45RA+ naïve T cells, TN).